dante-34/automateFE/README.md

   + This inconsistency along with flexibility given to users to add or omit whatever they like poses an additional challenge Following clicks path, NOT navigating directly to  https://www.linkedin.com/mynetwork/invite-connect/connections/

+*** Infinite Scrolling ***
-if present - click on "show more results" for complete list of contacts (until 'show more results' does not re-appear)
+Go to bottom of page for automatic loading of additional contacts. if present - click on "show more results" button, for complete list of contacts (until 'show more results' does not re-appear)
-Add protection from duplicate entries, based on similar linkedin's "/in" URL
+((Add protection from duplicate entries, based on similar linkedin's "/in" URL))